 January is particularly suitable for visiting Beitou Hot Spring village in Taipei, not only for soaking in the thermal springs but also for exploring the various Japanese-era buildings in the area.
 See my guide to Beitou for all the information.

 New Year’s Day and Republic Day (both celebrated on January 1) are a national holiday in Taiwan.
-Depending on the year and which day it falls on, the government usually makes it into a long weekend.
-For example, if New Year’s day is on a Thursday, they will usually give the Friday off as well, then make people work the following Saturday to “make up for it.”
+Depending on the year and which day it falls on, the government might make it into a long weekend.
+In 2025, New Year’s Day is on a Wednesday and will NOT be a long weekend.

 Book your hotels in Taiwan early if traveling around the Lunar New Year!

 Cherry blossoms usually first start appearing in parts of Taipei and New Taipei City in late January.
-The best places to try in late January are Pingjing Street Lane 42 on Yangmingshan and Wulai Hot Spring village in New Taipei City, near Wulai Waterfall.
+The best places to try in late January are Chiang Kai Shek Memorial Hall, Pingjing Street Lane 42 on Yangmingshan and Wulai Hot Spring village in New Taipei City, near Wulai Waterfall in Wulai.

 Taiwan in January: Best Places to Visit